 “If the re-instated employee has concerns with the way their suspension was handled, and it cannot be resolved informally, the employee could make a formal complaint, called a grievance … the organisation should have one in place. “

 Is the referral of suspended members to the Samaritans for support in a stressful process good enough?
-And, if the Party wants to plead poverty for not properly discharging their moral duty of care to those suspended, should it be suspending members in such large, unmanageable numbers in the first place?
+And, if the Party wants to plead poverty for not properly discharging their moral – and intrinsic – duty of care to those suspended, should it be suspending members in such large, unmanageable numbers in the first place?

-Chapter 1 Clause IX B I “The guidelines may include criteria to which members (of NCC, MM)may have regard in deciding whether to rescue themselves from hearing any particular matter.”
+The following can be seen in the 2020 edition of the Labour Party Rule Book.
+Chapter 1 Clause IX B I :“The guidelines may include criteria to which members (of disciplinary body/the NCC – MM)may have regard in deciding whether to rescue themselves from hearing any particular matter.”